 Seitz began his public service career as a member of the Cincinnati Board of Education and the St. Antoninus Parish Education Commission.
 He was twice elected Green Township Trustee, where he also served as President of the Hamilton County Township Association.
 He has never forgotten his local government roots nor wavered in his belief that government governs best when closest to the people.

 Prior to joining the Ohio Senate in 2007, Seitz served in the Ohio House of Representatives for seven years.
 There, he rose through the ranks, serving as Majority Whip and Assistant Majority Whip and chair of the Civil and Commercial Law Committee.

-In the Senate, Seitz serves as Chairman of the Public Utilities Committee and Vice-Chairman of the Criminal Justice Committee.
-He has also been named to the Transportation Committee, the State Government Oversight & Reform Committee, the Civil Justice Committee, the Commerce & Labor Committee and the Finance Subcommittee on General Government.
+In the Senate, Seitz serves as Chairman of the Public Utilities Committee and Vice-Chairman of the Government Oversight & Reform Committee.
+He has also been named to the Criminal Justice Committee, Energy & Natural Resources Committee, Civil Justice Committee, State & Local Government Committee, and the Finance Subcommittee on Corrections.

 A fiscal conservative, Seitz is a champion of government efficiency.
 While others in Columbus talk about reducing the size of state government, Senator Seitz has put tangible ideas on the table, including now-enacted proposals that would reduce prison overcrowding and save the state $578 million through 2015.